LeahBorns/LeahBorns.github.io/README.md

 ## User-stories

-##### Sign-in/Signup
-* As a user I should be able to sign up for Co2mmute calculator to access my own account and data
-* As a user I should be able to log in to Co2mmute calculator to access my own account and data
-* As a user I should be able to understand the purpose of the app based off the landing page to know what the app does.

 ##### MVP
 * As a user I should be able to learn a little about Leah and her key interests as a person and as a developer.
-* As a user I should be able to see what projects she's created and the story along with them.
+* As a user I should be able to see what projects she's created and learn the story along with them.
 * As a user I should be able to see the live site and the repo for each project
 * As a user I should be able to get contact information to explore future opportunites to work with Leah.